danielgeier/danielgeier.github.io/_posts/2016-04-26-requirements-engineering-zusammenfassung.md

     - reliably estimate deadlines and costs
     - Rule: more RE = less risk (RE effort is inversely proportional to allowed risk)
     - Question to ask:  How much RE do we need to do until the risk is acceptable?
-- ❗ Keep in mind: economic effects are indirect!
+- ❗ Keep in mind: economic effects are indirect
     - RE as such creates costs only

 When building such a system...